-Table 1: Dynamic Propagation Table
+Figure 4: Dynamic Propagation Table

-The INTERMETHOD and INLINE_ACCESS_METHOD tags, like AD-VICE_EXECUTE, both identify call sites which invoke user-defined aspect code, and thus have the same propagation behaviour.
-The AROUND_CALLBACK and AROUND_PROCEED tags identify call sites which implement the proceed() construct, and can propagate either the BASE_CODE or the ASPECT_CODE tag depending on the calling context at the advised join point.
-Keeping track of the depth of nested aspect code is thus necessary to determine the context of proceed() calls.
+The INTERMETHOD and INLINE_ACCESS_METHOD tags, like ADVICE_EXECUTE, both identify call sites which invoke user-defined aspect code, and thus have the same propagation behaviour.
+The AROUND_CALLBACK and AROUND_PROCEED tags identify call sites which implement the proceed() construct.
+The tag to be associated with the code called by proceed() depends on the calling context.
+The call sites will therefore propagate either BASE_CODE or ASPECT_CODE depending on the context of the advised join point.
+Keeping track of the depth of nested aspect code is therefore required.